-As of December 31, 2020 and 2019, the Company had incurred accumulated deficits.
-Therefore, no remuneration to employees, as well as directors and supervisors were accrued by the Company.
+As of December 31, 2020, the Company had incurred accumulated deficits.
+Therefore, no remuneration to employees and directors were accrued by the Company.
 Related information would be available at the Market Observation Post System Website.

 (r) Non-operating income and expenses